 9. A Glowing Skin

-Want that radiant, glowy skin that turns heads?
+Want that radiant, glow-ey skin that turns heads?
 Veggies and fruits are here to make it happen!
-These colorful beauties are not just rich in vitamins and minerals but also pack a punch with their high water content.
+These colourful beauties are not just rich in vitamins and minerals but also pack a punch with their high water content.

-Staying hydrated is vital for skin health, and these water-packed greens keep dehydration at bay, preventing dry and dull skin.
+Staying hydrated is vital for skin health, and these water-packed greens keep that essential dehydration at bay, preventing dry and dull skin.